The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Departure train station: Wolverhampton Train Station has ticketing facilities, digital information boards, a seating area, shops and coffee kiosk, ATMs, accessible toilets with baby changing, trolleys and National Key Toilets and wheelchairs.
 There is a car park and buses, and taxis can be hailed from the station approach.

 Arrival train station: Glasgow Central and Glasgow Queen Street are well served with passenger facilities.
 These include seating areas and first class lounges, ticketing facilities, information desks and boards, accessible toilets with baby changing, coffee kiosks, shops, retail outlets and a newsagent, ATMs, WiFi and onward travel options, including a taxi rank, access to buses and walking distance to city centre facilities.

-When travelling this route, Omio customers are departing most frequently from Wolverhampton and arriving in Glasgow Central.
+Omio customers who travel this route most frequently depart from Wolverhampton and arrive in Glasgow Central.

-Passengers board their train most frequently from Wolverhampton and travel around 0.2 miles (328 m) from the city centre to this train station.
+Passengers booking this trip most frequently board their trains from Wolverhampton and need to travel around 1.2 miles (1.9 km) from the city centre to get to this train station.

-Passengers travelling this route most often arrive at Glasgow Central and need to travel approximately 0.5 miles (757 m) from the train station to the city centre in Glasgow.
+Passengers arriving in Glasgow most often arrive at Glasgow Central and need to travel around 1.1 miles (1.7 km) from this train station to the city centre.